transparency-dev/trillian-tessera/deployment/live/gcp/conformance/README.md

 ## Prerequisites

-You'll need to have already configured/created a KMS key which can safely be used by the conformance log.
+You'll need to have already configured/created whatever service accounts + IAM permissions you require, and update the terragrunt files here to match.

-> [Warning]
-> This key should not be used elsewhere or be in any way valuable!
+## Overview

+This config uses the [gcp/conformance](/deployment/modules/gcp/conformance) module to define a conformance testing environment.
+At a high level, this environment consists of:
+- Spanner DB,
+- GCS Bucket,
+- CloudRun service running the [GCP-specific conformance binary](/cmd/conformance/gcp).

+The config allows identities (e.g. service accounts) to be provided to allow access to reading from, and writing to, the log.

 ## Automatic deployment

-For the most part, this terragrunt config is automatically used as part conformance testing by the [CloudBuild](/deployment/live/cloudbuild) pipeline, so doesn't generally need to be manually applied.
+For the most part, this terragrunt config is automatically used as part of conformance testing by the [CloudBuild](/deployment/live/gcp/cloudbuild) pipeline, so doesn't generally need to be manually applied.

 ## Manual deployment